Hadelany/Deji-project/README.md

-This is a play project built by Deji,Shepherd and Shannon and may likely be a potential project for the government of Canada in few years to come
+This is a project worked on by four people Deji, Dannon, Shepherd and Shannon